outovhush/revops-portfolio/README.md

 #### 👉 Ad-hoc analytics focused on the reps' performance and deal lost reasons

-Once in a while you can spot an anomaly on the operating dashboards and need a quick dive into the specific area of the revenue flow.
-Data is clean and the basics tools would do the job fast.
+Once in a while you spot an anomaly on the operating dashboards and need a quick dive into the specific area of the revenue operations.
+Basics tools are enough to do the job fast.

-__Goal:__ Assess the reps performance on the deals that take longer to close; get insights and support the decision making
+__Goal:__ Assess sales reps performance for the deals that take longer to close; get insights and support the decision making.

 __Skills:__ Sales KPIs, descriptive statistics, pivot tables, data visualisation, analytical thinking